Class-Imbalanced Graph Learning without Class Rebalancing: Abstract

 \section{Abstract}

-Class imbalance is prevalent in real-world node classification tasks and often biases graph learning models toward majority classes.
-Most existing studies root from a \textit{node-centric} perspective and aim to address the class imbalance in training data by node/class-wise reweighting or resampling.
-In this paper, we approach the source of the class-imbalance bias from an under-explored \textit{topology-centric} perspective.
-Our investigation reveals that beyond the inherently skewed training class distribution, the graph topology also plays an important role in the formation of predictive bias: we identify two fundamental challenges, namely \textit{ambivalent} and \textit{distant message-passing}, that can exacerbate the bias by aggravating majority-class over-generalization and minority-class misclassification.
-In light of these findings, we devise a lightweight topological augmentation method \name to dynamically rectify the nodes influenced by ambivalent/distant message-passing during graph learning, so as to mitigate the class-imbalance bias.
-We highlight that \name is a model-agnostic, efficient, and versatile solution that can be seamlessly combined with and further boost other imbalance-handling techniques.
-Systematic experiments validate the superior performance of \name in both promoting imbalanced node classification and mitigating the prediction bias between different classes.
+Class imbalance is prevalent in real-world node classification tasks and poses great challenges for graph learning models.
+Most existing studies are rooted in a \emph{class-rebalancing} (CR) perspective and address class imbalance with class-wise reweighting or resampling.
+In this work, we approach the root cause of class-imbalance bias from an topological paradigm.
+Specifically, we theoretically reveal two fundamental phenomena in the graph topology that greatly exacerbate the predictive bias stemming from class imbalance.
+On this basis, we devise a lightweight topological augmentation framework \alg{} to mitigate the class-imbalance bias \textit{without class rebalancing}.
+Being orthogonal to CR, \alg{} can function as an \ul{\textit{efficient plug-and-play module}} that can be seamlessly combined with and significantly boost existing CR techniques.
+Systematic experiments on real-world imbalanced graph learning tasks show that \alg{} can deliver up to 46.27\% performance gain and up to 72.74\% bias reduction over existing techniques.
+Code, examples, and documentations are available at \url{https://github.com/ZhiningLiu1998/BAT}.